IDAPS

 Climate change, is usually expressed in high-level soundbites that do not relate to everyday experience.
 Or in complex models that include too much variability to be useful to decision makers.
 We hope that IDAPs is a way to integrate all this data, to express its implications in scenarios that map onto the livelihoods of real people; and so to address the needs of policy makers and other stakeholders.

-The project will assist East African policymakers, such as disaster management agencies, agricultural management services and others, in understanding and responding to the effects of climate change.
-A key aim of IDAPs is to ensure that resource-poor government agencies are better able to target their limited resources to those in most need at any particular time.
+The project will assist policymakers globally, including disaster management agencies, agricultural management services and others, in understanding and responding to the effects of climate change.
+A key aim of IDAPs is to ensure that resource-poor government agencies are better able to target their limited resources to those in most need in a timely way.

 Our Research